dhis2/developer-portal/docs/guides/general-plugin-guide.md

 ## Developing a Plugin

-When developing a plugin, you can reuse most of your existing knowledge from regular DHIS2 app development.
+When developing a plugin, most of the tooling and patterns are the same as for a regular DHIS2 app.
 The key difference is that a plugin is *embedded* inside another app and communicates with it using props.

-This section walks you through setting up a basic plugin skeleton, configuring it to work as a plugin, developing the main component, consuming props, and deploying it for use in Capture or Dashboard.
+This section walks through scaffolding, configuration, a minimal example, and what to expect from props.

 For a complete example with additional context and implementation details, see the [Reference Form Field Plugin](https://github.com/dhis2/reference-form-field-plugin).